The 20 percent capital gains tax

 Richer taxpayers also pay higher taxes on their investments.

-The previous top capital gains rate was 15% on profits from assets held for more than a year before selling.
-That long-term capital gains tax rate applied to taxpayers whose income fell into the 25% or higher tax bracket.
+The previous top capital gains rate was 15 percent on profits from assets sold after being held for more than a year.
+That long-term capital gains tax rate applied to taxpayers whose income fell into the 25 percent or higher tax bracket.

-The American Taxpayer Relief Act changed that.
-Now individuals whose income is in the top tax bracket -- that 39.6% tax rate -- will face a 20% capital gains rate on profits from long-term asset sales.
+Now individuals whose income is in the top tax bracket — that 39.6 percent tax rate — face a 20 percent capital gains rate on profits from long-term asset sales.

-All short-term capital gains, those from sales of assets held for a year or less than a year, continue to be taxed at your ordinary income tax rate, regardless of which tax bracket your income falls into.
+All short-term capital gains — from sales of assets held for a year or less — continue to be taxed at your ordinary income tax rate, regardless of which tax bracket your income falls into.